League of Nations

 The League of Nations (LN or LoN; Société des Nations /fr/, SdN) was the first worldwide intergovernmental organisation whose principal mission was to maintain world peace.
 It was founded on 10 January 1920 by the Paris Peace Conference that ended the First World War.
 The main organisation ceased operations on 18 April 1946 when many of its components were relocated into the new United Nations (UN) which was created in the aftermath of the Second World War.
+The League of Nations was the precursor organisation to the United Nations.

 The League's primary goals were stated in its eponymous Covenant.
 They included preventing wars through collective security and disarmament and settling international disputes through negotiation and arbitration.
 Its other concerns included labour conditions, just treatment of native inhabitants, human and drug trafficking, the arms trade, global health, prisoners of war, and protection of minorities in Europe.
 The Covenant of the League of Nations was signed on 28 June 1919 as Part I of the Treaty of Versailles, and it became effective with the rest of the Treaty on 10 January 1920.
 Australia was granted the right to participate as an autonomous member nation, marking the start of Australian independence on the global stage.
 The first meeting of the Council of the League took place on 16 January 1920, and the first meeting of the Assembly of the League took place on 15 November 1920.
 In 1919, U.S. president Woodrow Wilson won the Nobel Peace Prize for his role as the leading architect of the League.
 Despite this, he was ultimately unsuccessful in getting his country to join it.

 The diplomatic philosophy behind the League represented a fundamental shift from the preceding hundred years.
 The League lacked its own armed force and depended on the victorious Allied Powers of World War I (Britain, France, Italy and Japan were the initial permanent members of the Council) to enforce its resolutions, keep to its economic sanctions, or provide an army when needed.
-The Great Powers were often reluctant to do so.
+The great powers were often reluctant to do so.
 Sanctions could hurt League members, so they were reluctant to comply with them.
 During the Second Italo-Ethiopian War, when the League accused Italian soldiers of targeting International Red Cross and Red Crescent Movement medical tents, Benito Mussolini responded that "the League is very well when sparrows shout, but no good at all when eagles fall out."